Highway 4 (Israel)

-Until the 1990s and the withdrawal of Israel Defense Forces from most of the Gaza Strip due to the Oslo Accords, Highway 4 continued all the way until Rafah and the Egyptian border.
-The part of the remaining highway in the Gaza Strip is called the Salah al-Din Road.
+Until the 1990s and the withdrawal of Israel Defense Forces from most of the Gaza Strip due to the Oslo Accords, Highway 4 extended south all the way to Rafah and the Egyptian border.
+Since the 1990s, the part of the highway in the Gaza Strip has been renamed as Salah al-Din Road.

 Although the highway is continuous, it is generally considered to be divided into five sections, each with its own nickname and characteristics such as a differing number of lanes and speed limits: